zkamvar/dissertation/README.md

 ### [chapters/](chapters/)

-This folder contains the Rmd files for each chapter in your dissertation.
-Modify as you will.
+This folder contains the Rmd files for each chapter in the dissertation.

 ### [bib/](bib/)

-Store your bibliography (as bibtex files) here.
+This is where any bibliographies may live

 ### [csl/](csl/)